MFE 404 is a finance foundation course. Unlike a similar MBA course, MFE 404 is geared half towards technical, data, and computer programming skills.

 |-||no time||None|| |

-Iff my server is down on the homework submission date for more than 30 minutes within 2 hours of midnight, the homework will be due the following day at 5pm.
+Iff the server is down on task submission dates for more than 30 minutes within 2 hours of midnight, the homework will be due the following day at 5pm.

 The computer assignments are loosely connected to the rest of the course.
 They are useful, relevant, and necessary, but they are not 1-to-1 in sync with the material covered in the class itself.